tripledio/tripledio.github.io/_posts/2018-06-26-LocalHero.md

 > 7. Realize life isn't black & white
 > 8. Fear bias & arrogance

 If one really feels the need to, there are better ways of demonstrating one's intelligence then always wanting to be right.
 Which is pretty self-evident, we all know this in our day to day life.
 But in the workplace, this is apparently easily forgotten.
 Because we typically take pride in our skills in our profession.

-**Pro-Tip**

-So a little tip to my fellow heroic super intelligent software engineers out there: Be humble!
+So a little **pro-tip** for my fellow heroic super intelligent software engineers out there: *Be humble!*

 Seriously.
 Everyone wants to be special.
 But no one knows everything and everyone makes mistakes.
 Even if it is so much cooler to be a ninja than a janitor.
 A [janitor](https://twitter.com/sarah_edo/status/991421712989208576) is useful.
 Constantly learning and improving yourself is definitely an admirable trait.
-Just don't turn into a Bully.
+But that doesn't make you Gods' gift to mankind.

 ##### Dealing with ego's